cbonoz/money22/README.md

 1. Login with web3 provider
 2. Select company, worldcoin verifies if a single transaction was made by this individual for this company, or if the pool already exists.
 3. Create the pool / invite others by sharing a unique link to the pool.
-4. Pool management
-5. View rewards on the pool.
+4. View rewards on the pool.
-6. Discover pools by category.
+5. Discover pools by category.

 ### Sponsors used: